BofeiCHEN/CarND-Advanced-Lane-Lines/writeup.md

 ## Videos

-According the function implemented previously, the function *process_img()* is created to deal with each frame of video.
-The image is undistorted first (Line 7), the the funciton *visual_lane()* deal with it to generate one image including lane area, curvature and vehicle position information.
+According the function implemented previously, the function *process_img()* is created to deal with each frame of video:

+1. The image is undistorted (Line 12) and birds-eye image is generated (Line 13), after some global variables are defined (Line 7 - Line 10).
+1. Then, the re-warped lane (*warped_lane*) is computed by function *warp_lane()* (Line 16) which also return one value indicate if the lane is found successfully.
+If the lane is found, the *warped_lane* is saved to *previous_warped_lane*; if the lane isn't found, the *previous_warped_lane* will be used.
+1. The next step is to calculate the curvature value and vehicle position (Line 25 and Line 26).
+This information is also checked like *warped_lane*, if failed to calculate, the previous one will be used (Line 29 - Line 36).
+1. The last step is to write the curvature and position information to the image (Line 38) and return.

 With this function, the three videos are processed and saved in the folder *test_videos_output*.